Noricum: Steel for Roman weaponry

 The kingdom of Noricum was a major provider of weaponry for the Roman army from the mid-Republic onwards.
 Roman swords were made of the best-quality steel then available from this region, the chalybs Noricus.
 The strength of steel is determined by its composition and heat treatment.
 The wrought iron produced in the Greco-Roman world was too soft for tools and weapons.
 Ore from Noricum, by contrast, could yield a superior product.
 The ore needed to be rich in manganese (an element which remains essential in modern steelmaking processes), and contain little or no phosphorus, which weakens steel.
 The ore mined in Carinthia (S. Noricum) fulfilled both criteria particularly well.
-The Celts of Noricum discovered their ore made superior steel around 500 BC and built a major steel industry.
+The Noricum discovered their ore made superior steel around 500 BC and built a major steel industry.

 At Magdalensberg, a major production and trading centre, specialised blacksmiths crafted metal products and weapons.
 The finished arms were exported to Aquileia, a Roman colony founded in 180 BC.

 From 200 BC, the Noricum tribes gradually united into a kingdom, known as the Regnum Noricum, with its capital at a place called Noreia.
 Noricum became a key ally of the Roman Republic, providing high-quality weapons and tools in exchange for military protection.
 This was demonstrated in 113 BC, when Teutones invaded Noricum.
 In response, the Roman consul Gnaeus Papirius Carbo led an army over the Alps to attack the tribes at the Noreia.